muerrilla/stable-diffusion-NPW/README.md

 ## Limitations

-Right now if you have a negative prompt that's longer than 75 tokens, it will not work and throws a bunch of (non-critical) errors at every step instead.
-Working on getting it fixed.
+<strike>Right now if you have a negative prompt that's longer than 75 tokens, it will not work and throws a bunch of (non-critical) errors at every step instead.
+Working on getting it fixed.</strike><br>
+Update: Fixed.

 ## Usage